ST Edge AI Core - Command-line Interface

 For advanced use-cases, the user has the possibility to pass

-option), a text file (JSON
+(through the '--memory-pool' option), a text file (JSON

 file format) allowing to specify some properties of the targeted